Universal Studios Hollywood: The Wizarding World of Harry Potter

 The Wizarding World of Harry Potter soft-opened February 12, 2016, and officially opened April 7, 2016, and is the largest themed area in the Upper Lot, featuring the animatronic and screen-based thrill ride Harry Potter and the Forbidden Journey, which is housed in a replica Hogwarts castle, featuring actual props from the films in the queue.
 In addition, this area includes the family-friendly roller coaster Flight of the Hippogriff, and the interactive Ollivander's Wand Show where a wand picks a witch or a wizard.
 Two live shows, Frog Choir and Triwizard Spirit Rally, are featured on the outdoor stage.
 In addition to attractions, the themed area features multiple shops, a Hogwarts Express train picture spot, The Three Broomsticks restaurant, and a variety of outdoor vending carts selling food and drink.
 Souvenirs and food based on the books and films are sold in the area too.

 Lower Lot

 The Lower Lot is the smaller of the two lots.
-There are four rides at this section of the park that each have height restrictions.
-It features Jurassic World: The Ride, Revenge of the Mummy: The Ride, Mario Kart: Bowser’s Challenge and Transformers: The Ride 3D.
+There are five rides at this section of the park that each have height restrictions.
+It features Jurassic World: The Ride, Revenge of the Mummy: The Ride, Mario Kart: Bowser's Challenge and Transformers: The Ride – 3D.